£160K forest grant to expand attractions

 It has led to concerns about its future and prompted campaigners to call on the Welsh Government to intervene with funding so it can reopen.

-Cwmcarn Forest remains in the top 20 most popular visitors attractions in Wales.
+Cwmcarn Forest remains in the top 20 most popular visitor attractions in Wales.